Vicky Pryce: How to be a Successful Economist

 This title, released in late 2022, is a guide for students working towards successful careers in economics.
 The authors, Vicky Pryce, Andy Ross, Alvin Birdi and Ian Harwood, walk readers through the interview process for graduate positions and the attributes that employers are looking for.
 Video interviews are also available with the purchase of the book.

 Dr Matthew Aldrich, Associate Professor in Economics at the University of East Anglia, described the book as "original" and said "there is no comparable text I know of and the pragmatic issues are covered extremely well".
 Jarkko Immonen, a careers counsellor at the University of Helsinki, called it a "comprehensive hands-on look at the world of work from an economist's point of view with an emphasis on opportunities and societal relevance".
 The book was published by Oxford University Press.

 Women Vs Capitalism

 Subtitled "why we can't have it all in a free market economy", Women Vs Capitalism is an urgent call to reform capitalism so that it "stops failing women".

-Chancellor of the Exchequer Rachel Reeves wrote in The Observer that the 2019 book was "fantastic" and "shines a much-needed light on discrimination".
+The then-Chair of the Business, Energy and Industrial Strategy Committee, in the House of Commons, Rachel Reeves, wrote in The Observer that the 2019 book was "fantastic" and "shines a much-needed light on discrimination".
 In The Guardian, Polly Toynbee said it was a "long overdue dissection of the vital subject of gender equality through Vicky Pryce's forensic economic lens".

 It's The Economy, Stupid

-This 2015 title sets out to be an incisive and accessible voter's guide to the economy.
-It answers questions such as "does immigration help or harm the UK economy?" and "are austerity measures the best way to tackle a financial meltdown?".

-It was published by Biteback Publishing and was written with Andy Ross and Peter Urwin.
+In 2015, Pryce co-authored It's The Economy, Stupid: Economics for Voters with Andy Ross and Peter Urwin, which was published by BiteBack Publishing.
+The book examines economic issues relevant to UK voters, including immigration, austerity, and the relationship between economic policy and elections.